A few months ago, my spiritual Teacher asked me a question:

 Right now I am on a Journey.
 A Journey to discover Who I Am.
 I may not be able to vividly re-live the various traumas and dramas of my life, but the emotional aspect of these is still very easily brought to life.
 It’s time to allow these things to be fully released.
 I need to move away from them and I am seeking who I, Auri’An, may be without the weight of the load I have carried for 67 years.
 I know that many people I know will not be able to see the connection of me working out the “whys” in order to be able to let go… but chalk it up to my weirdness.
 It makes sense to me.

+Don’t forget to Like and to Subscribe so that you don’t miss future posts.
 Thank you for reading.
-If you found this of interest, please hit Like and don’t forget to Subscribe so that you don’t miss future posts.